LIMUNIMI/CitationIsNotCollaboration/testviz/README.md

 If you've been given a zip file with test plots, unzip it here and it should work.

-## HTML Server
+## HTTP Server
-To host a simple HTML server on your machine to serve this website, you can run
+To host a simple HTTP server on your machine to serve this website, you can run
 ```
 python -m http.server
 ```